LogoLover18/app-icons/README.md

 # app-icons

-App icons for iOS and Android.
+App icons for unified apps on Data.AI

-Icons from App Annie.
+Icons from Data.AI (previously App Annie).
 All app icons copyright their owners.